How to Conduct Financial Health Checkups for Clients: Complete Guide for Financial Advisors

 Emergency Fund Optimization:

-• High-yield savings account optimization
+2. High-yield savings account and fixed deposits optimization

-• FDIC insurance limits for high-net-worth clients
+3. Deposit insurance limits for high-net-worth clients (₹5 lakh per bank under DICGC)

-• Emergency fund vs. credit line strategies
+4. Emergency fund vs. overdraft facility strategies

 Goal-Specific Savings Analysis: